droglenc/NCHighways/Syllabus-Current.md

 In addition, April Shipley-Mellon will serve as a teaching assistant for this course.
 April ....
 Please feel free to e-mail April at <a href="mailto:XXX@myemail.northland.edu">XXX@myemail.northland.edu</a> if you have questions or need help.

 ### Accommodations
-I want to create an inclusive and accessible learning environment for those of you that have a condition (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern) that may require special accommodations. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
+I want to create an inclusive and accessible learning environment for those of you that have a reason (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern) that may require special accommodations. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
 If you have a condition that requires accommodations but *you have not yet established services* through OAR, then you should contact the Accommodations Specialist as soon as possible (<a href="mailto:accommodations@northland.edu">accommodations@northland.edu</a>).

-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/campus-life/student-welfare/accommodations/" target="_blank">More information is available here.</a>
+Note that it is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/campus-life/student-welfare/accommodations/" target="_blank">More information is available here.</a>

 ### Academic Alerts
 If I observe you "struggling" with the course early in the semester then I may issue an "Academic Alert" about you.
 If this happens, you will receive an e-mail from me that will suggest steps you can take to improve your performance in the course.
 Our Academic Success Coordinator will also receive the alert and will likely also reach out to you. **Academic Alerts are not punitive**, they are simply an attempt to help you get back on track in this course as soon as possible.

+Further note as your Highways instructor I may receive Academic Alerts about you from professors in your other classes.
+If this happens I will reach out to discuss the alert with you.

 ----

 ## Grading
-Your grade in this course will be based on your attendance, your in-class engagement, and exercise assignments, which will be combined according to the following weights:
+Your grade in this course will be based on your attendance, in-class engagement, and performance on exercise assignments, which will be combined according to the following weights:

 <table class="tg" width="50%">
 <tr><td width="25%">Item</td>